MaeenMo/Embedded-Smart-Home/README.md

-# 🏠 IAR Smart Home System
+# 🏠 Smart Home System

 An embedded smart home project developed for the TM4C123GH6PM microcontroller using the IAR Embedded Workbench IDE.
 This system modularizes essential smart home functionalities such as relay control, alarm triggering, temperature sensing, door status monitoring, and UART/Bluetooth communication.